defeo/aws/_tutorials/tutorial2.md

 ## Unobtrusive JavaScript

 We are ready to write the real interactive application.
-We could create a 6×7 board right in the HTML soruces, like in the previous section, but we are too lazy to type 42 times `<td></td>` by hand.
+We could create a 6×7 board right in the HTML sources, like in the previous section, but we are too lazy to type 42 times `<td></td>` by hand.
 Instead we will dynamically generate the board via JavaScript.